First Time Home Buyers

 The Home Buyers Plan allows first-time home buyers to withdraw up to $25,000 PER BUYER, from an RRSP to purchase a home without having to pay tax on the withdrawal.
 The federal government recently increased the maximum amount to give additional access to their registered retirement savings plans (RRSP’s) for home purchases.
 The $25,000 per buyer does not HAVE to be used solely for down payment – it can be used for closing costs, paying off some debt, moving expenses, furniture, or even a vacation to celebrate!

 First Time Home Buyers’ Tax Credit: $750.00

 Through Canada’s Economic Action Plan, the federal government has introduced a First-Time Home Buyers’ Tax Credit (HBTC) to help with the purchase of a first home.
 This will assist first-time Home Buyers with the costs associated with the purchase of a home, such as legal fees, disbursements and land transfer taxes.
-The HBTC amount will apply to qualifying homes purchased after January 27, 2009, and will provide up to $750 in a Tax Credit.
+The HBTC amount will apply to qualifying homes purchased after January 27, 2009.
+The $5,000 non-refundable tax credit provides up to $750 in federal tax relief.

 Ontario Land Transfer Tax: $4,000